 Some centers also charge an enrollment or registration fee to secure your child’s spot.
 Ask about this during your tour so there are no surprises.

-Step 4: Confirm Your Start Date and Schedule
+Step 4: Finalize Your Start Date and Schedule

 After your application is accepted, the center will work with you to set a start date and confirm your child’s schedule.
 Full-time childcare typically means five days per week for seven to nine hours per day, though some programs offer flexible scheduling.
 Learn more about finding full-time daycare availability in your area.